 Allergy treatments include:

 - Medications.
 Depending on your allergy, medications can help reduce your immune system reaction and ease symptoms.
-Your doctor might suggest over-the-counter or prescription medication in the form of pills or liquid, nasal sprays, or eyedrops.
+Your provider might suggest nonprescription or prescription medication in the form of pills or liquid, nasal sprays, or eyedrops.

 Another form of immunotherapy is a tablet that's placed under the tongue (sublingual) until it dissolves.
 Sublingual drugs are used to treat some pollen allergies.